chetnaduggal/ifu-3D-datacube-analysis/README.md

 ### Codes

 - `pipelined_FOV_fitting_&_maps` |  The main code-- automated spectral modelling for each spaxel in the FOV of the 30x34 mini-cube centered on the core.
 The line flux, velocity and velocity dispersion information is also recorded for each spaxel for 2D map construction.
-The .py file has the code, since the .ipynb file with the fitting outputs for 1020 spaxels is too large for Github to display.
+The .py file shows the code at a glance, while the .ipynb file with the fitting outputs for 1020 spaxels is too large for Github to display.
 - `3c297_broad&narrow_line_maps.ipynb` |  Creating line flux, velocity and velocity dispersion maps for all the detected lines in 3c297 spectrum (H\alpha, [NII] and [SII]).
 - `spaxelwise_Nuclear7x7_NorthernArc.ipynb` |  This script does spaxel-wise line fitting on the nuclear 7x7 spaxel region and the northern arc.
 Each output shows the resulting fit values and plots the model+residuals on the observed spectrum.
 - `3c297_overlays.ipynb` |   Overlays for comparing .....